NCBF Excellence Award

 Established in 2015, the NCBF Excellence Award recognizes an outstanding contribution to law-related philanthropy by an individual.

-Information about the the 2023 award nomination process to come in June 2023.
 The NCBF Excellence Award recognizes an outstanding contribution to law-related philanthropy by an individual.
 This award is a wonderful opportunity to recognize a bar foundation staff member or volunteer for a job well done.

 Criteria & Deadlines